1 year bareroot plant guarantee

 Common Cosmos Problems and How to Fix Them

 Leggy, floppy plants usually mean too little light or too many plants crammed together.
 Cosmos need full sun and enough space for air to move between them.
 If the damage is done, stake what you can and pinch out the growing tips to encourage branching lower down.
+You can't fix too little light, but if they are in a sunny spot, just remove a few plants and the rest will perk up.

 Saving seed is optional but simple.
-If you'd like to try, allow a few flower heads to stay on the plant until the seeds are dry, dark brown, and papery.
-Pick them on a dry day, shake the seeds out, and store them in a paper envelope somewhere cool and dry.
-A note of caution: only open-pollinated varieties come true from seed.
-F1 hybrids and named cultivars — which includes all the Cosmos we sell — may produce something different, often perfectly nice, but not the same variety you started with.
+Allow a few flower heads to stay on the plant at the end of the season once you've decided the plant has given its best.
+Then, when the seed heads are dry, dark brown, and papery pick them on a dry day, shake the seeds out, and store them in a paper envelope somewhere cool and dry.
+A note of caution: named cultivars, which includes all the Cosmos we sell, may produce something different from seed.
+Often perfectly nice plants, but not the same variety you started with.
+If you want Apricotta again, you need to buy Apricotta plugs.

 The cleared ground is then free for autumn and winter: plant spring bulbs, sow a green manure, or simply mulch and let it rest until next year.
-If you plan to grow Cosmos in the same spot again, do nothing — the soil needs no preparation.
+If you plan to grow Cosmos in the same spot again, do nothing.
+The soil needs no preparation.

 March – April